youngkin/hugoblog/content/post/SunfounderGPIONotesRGBLED.md

 Here is a slightly modified version of the Sunfounder C program that the controls an RGB LED:

-{{< gist youngkin c95e403dc223d56396c1cbea5d1f3ed7 >}}
+{{< gist youngkin 58aaaab75b2f16be7bd4a3621d17348b >}}

  Line 5 provides the command needed to build the program - `gcc -o rgbled rgbled.c  -lwiringPi -lpthread`.
 The `-l` flags reference the libraries needed to build the program. `-lwiringPi` refers to the WiringPi library.
 It should be installed in the correct place along with WiringPi and the build command should just work.
 Libraries are usually located in `/usr/lib`.

 Lines 14-16 specify, using the WiringPi pin numbering scheme, the GPIO pins 0, 1, and 2 for `LedPinRed`, `LedPinGreen`, and `LedPinBlue` respectively.

+Line 20 contains the declaration of a signal handler for interrupt signals (SIGINT).

  Lines 23-25 use the `softPwmCreate()` function to initialize the pins.
 The initial characters in the function name, `softPwm`, indicate that the pins are being initialized for software PWM.
 The function's first parameter is the pin number.
 The second parameter is the starting pulse width.
 The final parameter is the range.
 See [Pulse Width Modulation for Dummies, with a Slice of Raspberry Pi](https://youngkin.github.io/post/pulsewidthmodulationraspberrypi/) if you don't understand these terms.

  Lines 29-31, `softPwmWrite()` send the desired signal/voltage to the associated pin.
 The first parameter is the pin number, the same as in `softPwmCreate()` above.
 The second parameter is the pulse width.
 Notice that the pulse width was `0` in `softPwmCreate()`.
 This has the effect of setting the pin to zero volts.
 In `softPwmWrite()` the pulse width is set to the values specified by `r_val`, `g_val`, and `b_val`.
 These values represent the red, green, and blue values respectively.
+The maximum effective value for the pulse width is the range.
+This will result in full brightness/voltage.
+Any values greater than range will have no additional impact.
 It is important to note that the desired voltage will continue to flow to the pins until reset by another `softPwmWrite()`.

+ {{< gist youngkin 55e6a197e7da1d727e9d8cd616571c73 >}}

- Lines 35-38 initialize the WiringPi library.
+The code snippet above is a continuation of the program.
+It shows the `main()` function.
+Lines 2–5 initialize the WiringPi library.
 The program exits if this initialization fails.

- Line 40 specifies a signal handler to be called when SIGINT signal is received by the program.
+Line 7 specifies a signal handler to be called when SIGINT signal is received by the program.
 This is the signal set when the user enters ctl-C at the keyboard.
 This signal handler will terminate the program.
+This function was declared in the previous code snippet.

- The calls to `ledColorSet(...)` within the `while(keepRunning)` loop at line 44 use hex numbers to set the colors.
+The calls to `ledColorSet(...)` within the `while(keepRunning)` loop at line 11 use hex numbers to set the colors.
 These are used to generate the full range of available colors.
-They must fall in the range of `0` to `0xff`, the range value specified in `softPwmCreate()`.
+They must fall in the range of `0` to `0xff`, recall the range value was specified in `softPwmCreate()`.
 I did change the values from the original Sunfounder code as the green LED used apparently has less resistance as it's quite a bit brighter than the red and blue LEDs and therefore throws off the generated colors.
 Similarly, the blue LED seems to have more resistance as it is quite a bit dimmer than the other 2 LEDs.
 Changing the values, at least for my specific RGB LED, generated truer colors.
 The code loops, changing the LED color, until terminated via a ctl-C at the keyboard.

 {{< gist youngkin 7668e669ebbc578e9e7cafcc506ef203 >}}

 The code snippet above is a continuation of the previous code snippet.
 It contains the implementation of the interrupt handler described previously.
 It turns off all the RGB LED's pins, resulting in the LED being completely off. `pinMode()` sets the mode for the specified pin (first parameter) to `OUTPUT` (second parameter).
 This changes the pin from a PWM pin to a pin that can only be set to ON or OFF.
 The voltage of an output pin cannot be varied. `digitalWrite()` sets the voltage for the specified pin to zero (LOW).